 Find out more about Transport Action Network‘s legal challenges against the UK Government’s £27bn road building program, which includes the proposed Lower Thames Crossing; and also their challenge on the A428 Blackcat project .

 Who are Transport Action Network (TAN)?

-The second is their National Policy Statement legal challenge – this is challenging the UK Government’s refusal to review the national policy that governs planning approval for new roads (known as the National Policy Statement for National Networks – NPS NN).
-This policy dates back to 2014.
+Moving on to the second challenge, which is in relation to the UK Government’s refusal to review the national policy that governs planning for new roads.
+The policy is officially known as the National Policy Statement for National Networks (NPS NN), and dates back to 2014.
 It doesn’t allow decision makers to seriously consider climate change.
 In addition, it is also now outdated regarding air pollution, natural capital (biodiversity) and design.

-For instance, the Government have made a legally binding commitment to Net Zero by 2050 since this policy was published.
+For instance, the Government have agreed to a legally binding commitment to Net Zero by 2050 since this policy was published.
 However, the policy has not been reviewed and updated to reflect this legally binding commitment.

 Relevance to TCAG and our fight against the proposed LTC

-As highlighted above both these legal challenges are relevant to our fight against LTC, as the proposed LTC is part of RIS2, and the National Policy Statement is used as part of the LTC process.
-A couple of further examples of the relevance to LTC are:
+Both legal challenges are relevant to our fight against LTC, because LTC is part of RIS2, and the National Policy Statement is used as part of the decision making process for it.

-We know that the Carbon Emissions for the LTC alone are over 5m tonnes, which is by no means in keeping with the legal binding commitment of Carbon Net Zero.
-Read more on LTC carbon emissions here .
+The Carbon Emissions for the LTC are over 5m tonnes, which is by no means in keeping with the legal binding commitment of Carbon Net Zero.

-These are of course complex legal challenges, and much more info will become available in due course, but much of that is for the legal teams to know and present.
-We at TCAG thank and support Transport Action Network for their hard work in regard to these legal challenges, and for their support in our fight against LTC.
+Thanks to Transport Action Network for their hard work in regard to these legal challenges, and for their support in our fight against LTC.
 Together we are stronger!